All adverbs – anything that ends in ‘–ly’ Use a strong verb instead.

 Add objects, scenery, and smells to make the world your character lives in real

-(i.e. Let your character see the lizard flash into the bushes, or stumble over the rope his sister left on the walkway)
+(i.e. Let your character see the lizard dash into the bushes, or have him stumble over the rope his sister left on the walkway)

 (i.e. Let your character live in a specific house – i.e., the tricycle on the front steps; the daffodils in the vase on the small table in the entry way; the trash spilling over in the bathroom; and the bedroom strewn with the clothes she'd just tried on and rejected.

 Make the objects and setting specific